rasundsbak/rtd-tutorial/docs/source/03_lorem_ipsum.rst

 The following is a literal block::

     >>> This is not recognized as a doctest block by reStructuredText.
 It *will* be recognized by the doctest module, though!

-This is a paragraph that contains https://www.nrk.no/
+This is a paragraph that contains the URL: https://www.nrk.no/

 `Les nyheter her <https://www.nrk.no/>`_